cecois/eolapp/_posts/2016-03-22-cv-portfolio-digital.md

 <p>
 	...Which is pretty easy in 4 steps:
 	<ol>
-<li>Manually add to a <a href="https://cartodb.com">Carto</a> table some spatially-arranged guesses at what might appear in garbage there.</li>
+<li>Manually add to a <a href="https://cloud.mongodb.com">hosted MongoDB</a> collection some spatially-arranged guesses at what might appear in garbage there.</li>
-<li>Write a Node API that reaches into <a href="https://mayors24.cityofboston.gov/open311">Boston's Open311 Instance</a> ('s API) for any new calls having to do with garbage, litter, etc. and shops the location of each against the Carto API to find the nearest guess (spatially).</li>
+<li>Write a Node API that reaches into <a href="https://mayors24.cityofboston.gov/open311">Boston's Open311 Instance</a> ('s API) for any new calls having to do with garbage, litter, etc. and shops the location of each against the Mongo collection to find the nearest guess (spatially).</li>
 <li>For each, tweet the result from <a href="https://twitter.com/311GarbageBot">an account set up specifically for this</a>.</li>
 <li>Trigger the bot with an <a href="https://ifttt.com">IFTT</a> applet that fires to the API (hosted in <a href="https://www.heroku.com">Heroku</a>) every time <a href="https://twitter.com/BOS311x">BOS' 311 Twitter</a> posts</li>
 	</ol>